rollup/rollup/docs/999-big-list-of-options.md

 ```

 #### watch.include
-Type: `string`
+Type: `string`<br>
+CLI: `--watch.include <files>`

-Limit the file-watching to certain files:
+Limit the file-watching to certain files.
+Note that this only filters the module graph but does not allow to add additional watch files:

 ```js
 // rollup.config.js